techidaily/site/source/_posts/rediscover-traditional-chimes-a-guide-to-restoring-old-school-sounds-for-windows-11-users.md

 ![Changing the "Windows Logon" sound event.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/06/change-windows-logon-sound-windows.png)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/May-pLCUkEA?si=PGlcFZAlsp3S3beI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  Navigate to where you extracted the sound pack, highlight the logon sound, and click "Open" to select it.
 For example, in the Windows XP sound pack we downloaded, it was the "Windows XP Startup.wav" file.

 ![Selecting the startup sound for Windows XP in a sound pack.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/06/windows-xp-startup-sound.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You can click "Test" on the left side of the "Browse" button to verify you have selected the right sound.
 Then, go ahead and change the rest of the sounds.
 Afterward, click "OK" to close the dialogue box and save the changes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  How to Enable Changing the Login Sound